knaperek/docs/trezor-tech/api-workflows.rst

 the address.
 The field `coin_name` should be set to some supported coin (see the `Feature` message for a list of supported coins).
-For multisig addresses `multisig` must be filled out with all participating master public keys and there bip-32 path.
+For multisig addresses `multisig` must be filled out with all participating master public keys and their bip-32 path.
 The `script_type` field has the same meaning as for transaction inputs when signing: